nrrb/tao-te-ching/Ursula K Le Guin.md

 is the true victor.

-UKLG: A piece of sound tactical advice (practiced by the martial arts, such as Aikido, and by underground resistance and guerilla forces), which leads to a profound moral warning.
+> **Note** UKLG: A piece of sound tactical advice (practiced by the martial arts, such as Aikido, and by underground resistance and guerilla forces), which leads to a profound moral warning.
 The prize thrown away by the aggressor is compassion.
 The yielder, the griever, the mourner, keeps that prize.
 The game is loser takes all.

 # 70
 ## BEING OBSCURE